Honeycomb Insurance Launches Instant Eligibility Program AQ

 Honeycomb Insurance Rolls out Address Qualification “AQ” Program Able to Determine Property Insurance Eligibility Instantly

-Typically, owners, brokers and agents fill out cumbersome paperwork, submit the information to various carriers and then wait for a response, which can take weeks,”CHICAGO, ILLINOIS, UNITED STATES, July 22, 2024 /EINPresswire.com/ -- Honeycomb Insurance, a leading digital insurer based in Chicago, with offices nationwide, announces the launch of the Address Qualification program, a.k.a.
+Typically, owners, brokers and agents fill out cumbersome paperwork, submit the information to various carriers and then wait for a response, which can take weeks,”CHICAGO , ILLINOIS, UNITED STATES, July 23, 2024 /EINPresswire.com/ -- Honeycomb Insurance, a leading digital insurer based in Chicago, with offices nationwide, announces the launch of the Address Qualification program, a.k.a.
 AQ.
+The newly minted program identifies a property’s eligibility for insurance coverage instantly --with results delivered to external partners within an hour -- by analyzing multi-sourced data accrued from the pertinent address.
+(Future versions of the product will deliver instant insights to external partners.)

 — Itai Ben-Zaken, Co-founder & CEO, Honeycomb Insurance.